Skip to main content

 Community Bridges Origins.
 Community Bridges began in the early 2000s.
 CSAC’s Community Rehabilitation and Treatment (CRT) staff, knowing that isolation harm’s people’s health, saw need to foster more meaningful community engagement in Addison County.
 Early initiatives of the project dubbed Community Bridges sought to connect folks who live in isolation to form a bridge to the wider community.
 Transitioning from isolation to full community inclusion became the goal.

 With the onset of Covid-19, isolation became necessary.
 Though the virus kept us from being out in the community, the program carried on.
-Community Bridges participants rallied with meetings, book clubs, and chat rooms.
+Community Bridges participants rallied with online meetings, chat rooms, book clubs, and music.

 Concerts via Zoom were offered on a weekly basis by local volunteer musicians.
 All were welcome to zoom in.